SmithsonianWorkshops/Peer-Led-Bioinformatics/README.md

 # Smithsonian Peer-led Bioinformatics series
 Bioinformatics training series led by members of the Smithsonian community

+##Videos of the talks
+Users *connected to the SI Intranet* can view video links [here](http://darwin.si.edu/ads/Lists/Links/Peer-led-video.aspx).
+Others, not connected to the SI network, can contact us via Github for video access.

 ##2016 Series
 Talks are on Thursdays from 2-3pm in WG33, Natural History Building.